can come with some

 “What’s the point, they didn’t get your radio,” Syd snapped, zipping up her ski jacket, straightening her wrinkled vermilion slacks as onshore winds whipped more powerfully across Sunset District avenues.

 “Kind of a downer, huh?”

 “No, still an upper,”she said, suddenly putting on a happy face, wrapping the arm of my sheepskin coat in the deepening darkness.
 “San Francisco is always an upper, and don’t you forget it.
-So let’s go, flash, I’ll show you just what’s up…”
+So let’s go, flash, I’ll really show you what’s up…”

 Care for more?